 Think beyond CRM and finance.
 How many potential record sources exist for each prospect/customer?
 How many databases are you maintaining?
 Think about how many conversation-starting milestones – like customer birthdays, contract signing anniversaries and first orders shipped – are being lost in a sea of Outlook calendars and spreadsheets.

-As you embrace all your data, consider how you will maintain that single source of truth – and draw upon it – to entice a new generation of print buyers.
+As you embrace all your data, consider how you will maintain that single source of truth – and draw upon it – to entice a new generation of customers.

 #B2B #Marketing #Print #leadgen #CRM #CX #MQL #SQL #Data